 Participate in a Study

-Seattle Cancer Care Alliance (SCCA) was formed, in part, to advance cancer treatment through research.
-Many of our patients benefit from taking part in clinical studies conducted at SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine, or from what our doctors have learned from previous studies.
+Seattle Cancer Care Alliance (SCCA) was formed, in part, to bring promising new treatments to patients faster.
+For people with anal cancer, this means more treatment options through SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical studies conducted at SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.

-- In Phase I trials, investigators try to determine the safe dose levels.
+- In Phase I trials, researchers try to determine safe dose levels.

 - In Phase II trials, which involve a larger group of patients, researchers hope to build on what they learned in the first phase by trying to establish whether cancers will respond to the safe dose levels and to determine what side effects will occur.